NBS5000/weather/README.md

 The provided user story was:

-> <span style="font-style:italic">AS A coding boot camp student</span>
+> <span style="font-style:italic">AS A traveler</span>
 >
-> <span style="font-style:italic">I WANT to take a timed quiz on JavaScript fundamentals that stores high scores</span>
+> <span style="font-style:italic">I WANT to see the weather outlook for multiple cities</span>
 >
-> <span style="font-style:italic">SO THAT I can gauge my progress compared to my peers</span>
+> <span style="font-style:italic">SO THAT I can plan a trip accordingly</span>

 **TASK**

-Provide a solution that asks a number of questions, against a timer, and then record the score and compare to other scores.

-*Having checked with the teachers, it was confirmed that the topic of questions does not necessarily need to be on Javascript*
+Provide a solution that allows a user to enter a city name, and provide them with the current weather and a forecast for the next 5 days.
+It will also retain a search history that can be clicked to 'quick view' the weather and forecast again.

 **ACTION**